 Smart bulbs are plug-and-play; you just replace your current bulbs with a smart bulb and you can immediately get started.
 But you should also know that light bulbs have a huge range of prices, from $13 to $70 each.
 If you want to deck out a specific area in light bulbs, you can focus on that.
 If you want to transition your whole home, you might have to find another solution.

-Smart bulbs are notorious for being dead on arrival, so make sure you have some form of warranty or a trusted brand.
-If you can avoid it, off brands are often a bad idea; not only could they potentially fail quite quickly, but they likely run on difficult to use software.
+Smart bulbs are notorious for being dead on arrival, so make sure you have some form of warranty or use a trusted brand.
+Avoid off brands, as they are often a bad idea; not only could they potentially fail quite quickly, but they likely run on difficult to use software.

 The IKEA Trådfr bulbs began as $11.99 individually, and a starter kit will sell for $79.99, where a starter kit for Philips Hue costs $70, but a Philips Hue bulb costs $15 individually.
 Both Philips Hue and Trådfri are built around the ZigBee Light Link standard for connected lights.